zx80/cachetools-utils/README.md

 so that it makes sense.
 For instance, having two TTL-ed stores would suggest that the secondary has a longer TTL than the primary.

+The is an additional `resilient` boolean option to the constructor to ignore errors on the second level cache, switching reliance on the first cache only if the second one fails.
+Note that this does not mean that the system would recover if the second level is back online later, because there is no provision to manage reconnections and the like at this level.
+The second level may manage that on its own, though.

 ### MemCached

 Basic wrapper, possibly with JSON key encoding thanks to the `JsonSerde` class.